fluid-project/infusion-docs/tutorial-gettingStartedWithInfusion/ViewComponents.md

 * the "Convert!" button
 * the output of the results

 We make sure our HTML has unique classes or IDs on each of these elements.
-The Infusion convention is to use class names that are prefaced with "flc-<componentName>" (where "flc" is short for "fluid component").
-We'll adopt a similar convention here, and use a preface of "tut-currencyConverter-" for "tutorial currency converter."
+The Infusion convention is to use class names that are prefaced with `flc-<componentName>` (where `flc` is short for "fluid component").
+We'll adopt a similar convention here, and use a preface of `tut-currencyConverter-` for "tutorial currency converter".
 So here's what this might look like:

 ```html
 <h1>Currency Converter</h1>